HANDS ACROSS THE SEA

 MR WADHURST: I mean not this one.

-WALTERS comes inand ushers in MR BURNHAM, a nondescript young man carrying a longish roll of cardboard.
+inand ushers in MR BURNHAM, a nondescript young man carrying a longish

 WALTERS: I'll tell the Commander you're here.